You are here

 There are many ways to look for an internship or job.
-The best approach is to use a number of strategies.
-Relying completely on only one strategy may be ineffective.
-Below are some of the popular strategies.
+The most successful candidates use multiple strategies.
+Below are some of the most popular.

 Approximately 80% of openings are never advertised; therefore, networking is an important strategy for learning about possibilities.

-Use the University of Minnesota’s online job and internship listing site.
-It is open to students and alumni from all campuses.
+The University of Minnesota’s online job and internship listing site is free and open to students and alumni from all campuses.

 Online Job Posting Sites

-Develop strong cover letters tailored to specific types of jobs and the needs of the companies and send them with resumes to selected companies.
+Develop strong cover letters tailored to specific types of jobs and the needs of the organizations.